Skip to main content

 • Request least privilege.
 Ask for the narrowest scopes that let the feature work.
 Broader scopes increase consent abandonment and expand the blast radius if a token leaks.

 • Replace applications on suspicion of secret leak.
-During alpha, programmatic secret rotation is not yet available.
+During beta, programmatic secret rotation is not yet available.
 If a secret may have leaked — a former contributor with access, a misconfigured log, a compromised build — delete the application (which revokes every token under it) and create a replacement.

 Troubleshooting